 Quantitative results: The determination of the top vector coupling is improved by about a factor 3 compared with the case of having only polarized electrons.
-The limits for top FCN couplings in single top production are improved by about a factor 1.8 and the sensitivity to CP-violating top couplings is improved by about a factor 1.4 when both beams are longitudinally polarized compared to the case with only polarized about a factor 1.8 and the case with only polarized compared to the ized electrons, getting closer to predictions from non-standard models.
-The precision in measuring the Yukawa coupling $g{tth}$ can be improved by about a factor 2.5 compared with the case of having only polarized electrons.
+The limits for top FCN couplings in single top production are improved by about a factor 1.8 and the sensitivity to CP-violating top couplings is improved by about a factor 1.4 when both beams are longitudinally polarized compared to the case with only polarized compared to the case with the case w ized electrons, getting closer to predictions from non-standard models.
+The precision in measuring the Yukawa coupling g{tth} can be improved by about a factor 2.5 compared with the case of having only polarized electrons.